saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 The list goes on and on... all of them use python extensively.
 Python programmers are very high in demand now-a-days..

-> Easy way to become rich
-A person can become very rich in software industry if he is an expert in web development using python.
+> One easy way to become rich in the software industry is to learn and perform : **web development using python**.

 9. Web Development using Python :
 * Python